 In addition, other typical documents you may have to provide, include:

-- Identification documents (ID)
+- Identification document (ID)

 - Payslip of the main member